NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

 ### Recommendations and Next Steps

-* Recommendation
-* Recommendation
+* The recommendation is to apply this model to larger datasets as we discovered that categories with less representation in smaller datasets do not hold much weight in the predictions.
+Therefore, all new data is classified as only those categories most prevalent in the data.

-* With more time and resources, .....
+* With more time and resources, we would like to do more feature engineering to see if ngrams or other word combinations would be better predictors of language.

 ### Steps to Recreate: